The Impact of Covid-19 on Drug and Alcohol Abuse

 Mental Health Issues

 The CDC did a study in June 2020 providing data about mental health and substance abuse after the first few months of the pandemic.
 At that time, 31% of adult Americans were experiencing symptoms of anxiety or depression.
 Also, 11% of Americans had seriously considered suicide.
 Keep in mind, this study was done relatively early on in the pandemic.
 If we were to look at numbers now, a year later, the percentages could potentially be even higher.
-The American Addiction Centers notes that anxiety and alcohol use are often connected.
+Anxiety and alcohol use are often connected.
 People use alcohol as a way to relax and ease their anxiety.
 The problem is, alcohol and drugs mask the anxiety or depression temporarily, only for it to return the next day.
 The short-lived relief can lead people to partake in drinking more or using more drugs to further mask the pains they were experiencing from anxiety or depression.

 Get the Help You Need From a Substance Abuse Program